 Visitation Hours at the LCDRF

 Visitation hours for the LCDRF vary daily.
-A current visitation schedule can be accessed HERE.
+A current visitation schedule can be accessed on their website.
 Video visitation is offered on the premises and is the only option for higher security inmates.
 Only three people are allowed to visit at a time, and children under seventeen count as a one of those people.
 Anyone arriving late for an appointment should notify the staff immediately, as visits are subject to cancellation if the visitors don't show up early.

 Visitors must register with visitation staff one hour before their scheduled visit.
 Please bring your visitation confirmation number or receipt, and proper photo ID.